 Special note on Lower Park: While the map shows many red areas on Chico parklands, the ones of highest concern to many are those in Lower Park.
 At the July 20, 2020 BPPC meeting, Deer Creek Resources described how under the right weather conditions, a hot fire could move from Lower Park to adjacent neighborhoods and potentially burn several homes.
-Therefore, based on this LiDAR data and the standards in this Plan, crews will prioritize Lower Park thinning and invasives removal activities.
-There is no specific Lower Park project included in Section 5, but this does not hinder or delay Lower Park thinning because the programmatic vegetation management standards defined in Section 4.2 apply to Lower Park.
-The program of vegetation management described in Section 4.2 will undergo environmental review in fall and winter 2020-21.
-Therefore, thinning work will be able to proceed in full CEQA compliance (after pre-implementation wildlife surveys and other surveys as required) in 2021.
-The CCCs, goats, parks crews, and well-trained volunteers are all resources that could accomplish this high-priority thinning in Lower Park.
+Therefore, based on this LiDAR data and the standards in this Plan, as well as on several comments from the public, a new Lower Park project has been included in Section 5 as Project 5.7.
+Thinning work there will be able to proceed in full CEQA compliance (after pre-implementation wildlife surveys and other surveys as required) in 2021.